newforestberlin/APILayer/README.md

             let awesomeCount: Int?

-            // Get property values from parsed JSON required init(response: NSHTTPURLResponse, representation: AnyObject, valid: UnsafeMutablePointer<Bool>) {
+            // Get property values from parsed JSON required init(response: NSHTTPURLResponse, representation: AnyObject, error: UnsafeMutablePointer<NSError?>) {
                 // Thanks to the extraction methods we do not need optionals.
 If something can't get extracted
-                // because key is missing or type is invalid, the valid flag is set to false and a default values is returned.
+                // because key is missing or type is invalid, the error is set and a default value is returned.
-                itemId = API.parameterMapper.valueFromRepresentation(representation, key: DemoItem.keys.itemId, valid: valid)
+                itemId = API.parameterMapper.valueFromRepresentation(representation, key: DemoItem.keys.itemId, error: error)
-                title = API.parameterMapper.valueFromRepresentation(representation, key: DemoItem.keys.title, valid: valid)
+                title = API.parameterMapper.valueFromRepresentation(representation, key: DemoItem.keys.title, error: error)
-                // Notice 'valid' flag is not passed here - this means the return value is optional awesomeCount = API.parameterMapper.valueFromRepresentation(representation, key: DemoItem.keys.awesomeCount)
+                // Notice 'error' parameter is not passed here - this means the return value is optional awesomeCount = API.parameterMapper.valueFromRepresentation(representation, key: DemoItem.keys.awesomeCount)
             }